rlintott/gba-mu/README.md

 # gba-mu

 gba-mu is a WIP Game Boy Advance emulator.
 It is written in C++ with an object-oriented design.
-There's still a lot of work to be done on it, and currently only a couple games are playable.
+There's still a lot of work to be done on it, and currently only a small set of games are playable

 ## Upcoming Features and TODOs:
-- [ ] Code refactoring
-- [ ] Optimization (gba-mu currently runs around 300FPS on my M1 Macbook Air laptop)
-- [ ] Debugging mode
-- [ ] Performant and accurate cycle counting / Gamepak prefetch emulation
-- [ ] All PPU modes and features
-- [ ] Getting more games running
 - [ ] Miscellaneous bugs
+- [ ] EEPROM and Flash save type support (will allow many more games to run)
 - [ ] Sound controller
+- [ ] Optimizations
+- [ ] All PPU modes and features
+- [ ] Instruction cycle counting / Gamepak prefetch emulation

 ![Alt text](media/celeste.png?raw=true)
 \